kubetail-org/loadjs/README.md

   });
   ```

-2. Fetch files in parallel and load asynchronously
+2. Fetch files in parallel and load them asynchronously

   ```javascript
   loadjs(['/path/to/foo.js', '/path/to/bar.js'], {